Correction: Shooting-Synagogue-Victims story

 MELVIN WAX: 'A SWEET, SWEET GUY'

-Melvin Wax was always the first to arrive at New Light Congregation in Pittsburgh's Squirrel Hill neighborhood — and the last to leave.
+Melvin Wax was always the first to arrive at New Light Congregation, which rented space in the lower level of Tree of Life, and the last to leave.

-Wax, who was in his late 80s, was among those killed when a gunman entered the synagogue Saturday and opened fire a few minutes after Sabbath services began.
-Fellow members of the congregation, which rented space in the lower level of the Tree of Life Synagogue, said Wax was a kind man and a pillar of the congregation, filling just about every role except cantor.

-Myron Snider spoke late Saturday about his friend who would stay late to tell jokes with him.
-He said "Mel," a retired accountant, was unfailingly generous and a pillar of the congregation.
+Myron Snider remembered "Mel" as a friend who would stay late to tell jokes with him, a retired accountant who was unfailingly generous, and a pillar of the congregation, filling just about every role except cantor.

 "If somebody didn't come that was supposed to lead services, he could lead the services and do everything.
 He knew how to do everything at the synagogue.
 He was really a very learned person," said Snider, a retired pharmacist and chairman of the congregation's cemetery committee.